Bob DeWeese (artist): Personal life

 In 1946, Bob married Gennie DeWeese (née Genevieve Adams).
-In 1947, Gennie gave birth to the couple’s first child, Cathe, in Iowa City.
+In 1947, Gennie gave birth to the couple’s first child, Cathie, in Iowa City.
 Their second child, Jan, was born in Columbus, Ohio.
 After the couple moved to Bozeman, they had three more children: Gretchen, Tina, and Josh.

 In Bozeman, the DeWeeses initially lived in a small white brick house on Church Street and Bob rented a studio on Main Street.
 The house and studio became a meeting place for the Montana art and intellectual community, including Robert Pirsig, author of Zen and the Art of Motorcycle Maintenance.
-In 1965, the DeWeeses purchased land in Cottonwood Canyon and built a new house; this house was visited by Pirsig and his son in 1968 as recounted in Zen and the Art.
+In 1965, the DeWeeses purchased land in Cottonwood Canyon and built a new house; this house was visited by Pirsig and his son in 1968 as recounted in Zen and the Art of Motorcycle Maintenace.
 Following Bob’s retirement in 1977, the family turned the home into a gallery and held gallery openings for artists in the community.

 Awards and recognition

-In 1990, just after Bob’s death, the Bob and Gennie DeWeese received the Montana Governor’s Award for the Arts in 1995.
+Bob and Gennie DeWeese received the Montana Governor’s Award for the Arts in 1995.
 In addition, the Robert and Gennie DeWeese Art Gallery at Bozeman High School was named after the couple.
 In 1995, a retrospective of the couple’s work was shown at the Billings Yellowstone Art Museum, Missoula Art Museum and Holter Museum in Helena.
 Following the exhibit, “the museums put many of the couple’s works in their permanent collections.”

 The couple is also recognized for their contributions to the development of public art galleries in Montana, including the Emerson Center for the Arts in Bozeman and the Custer County Art Center, as well as their dedication to teaching and assisting new artists.
 Much of their work is still held in major collections of Montana contemporary art museums.